Free LinkedIn Message Template Generator

 Use when the recipient is a founder, operator, or small team leader who probably handles sales directly.

-When messaging a recruiter, do not make them guess your target role.
+A LinkedIn message template for job seekers should make the target role obvious.
 State what you want, why you are credible, and what kind of conversation would help.

 Networking message template